Durgin-Park

-Durgin-Park (/ˈdɜːrɡɪnˌpɑːrk/ DUR-ghin-park) was a centuries-old restaurant at 340 Faneuil Hall Marketplace in downtown Boston.
-The Greater Boston Convention and Visitors Bureau stated that it had been a "landmark since 1827", and it was a popular tourist destination within Quincy Market.
-The restaurant had entrances on both of its facades (Faneuil Hall and Clinton Street).
+Durgin-Park (/ˈdɜːrɡɪnˌpɑːrk/ DUR-ghin-park) was a restaurant at 340 Faneuil Hall Marketplace in Downtown Boston that was a popular tourist destination within Quincy Market.
+The restaurant had entrances on both facades (Faneuil Hall and Clinton Street).

 On January 3, 2019, the owners announced that their last day of service would be January 12, 2019; the restaurant closed permanently on that date.
-A satellite location at Boston's Logan International Airport remains open as of that date.
+A satellite location at Boston's Logan International Airport remained open but closed before June 2022.